7 Ways Your Body Warns You of Thyroid Gland Problems

 Pay attention to what your body is telling you

-As you can see, the thyroids can cause many different types of changes to the body, from sudden changes in weight to more serious symptoms.
+As you can see, thyroid gland problems can cause many different types of changes to the body, from sudden weight changes to more serious symptoms.
 If these signs are ignored, the problem will only get worse.